-If you want the training our BA programmes offer, but don’t have the necessary academic qualifications, or have been out of education for some time, this is the programme for you.
+If you want the training our BA programmes offer, but need the necessary academic qualifications to apply, or have been out of education for some time, this is the programme for you.

 1 year full-time (as the first year of a 4 year degree programme)